Mexico City Metro Line 1: History

 The first section of Line 1 was opened on 4 September 1969 as part of Mexico City Metro's first construction stage, it was inaugurated by Gustavo Díaz Ordaz, President of Mexico from 1964 to 1970, and Alfonso Corona del Rosal, Regent of the Federal District Department.
 The inauguration ceremony took place at the Insurgentes station.

 The next day the line was opened to the public.
 To the original route (Chapultepec–Zaragoza) a new station, Juanacatlán, was added to the west on 11 April 1970, and the first correspondencia (a transfer station) became functional on 1 August 1970 when Line 2 was opened.
 The two westernmost stations Tacubaya and current terminal Observatorio were inaugurated on 20 November 1970 and 10 June 1972 respectively.

 Station Pantitlán was opened on 22 August 1984 as the eastern terminal during a fourth and final expansion.
 All twenty stations have operated since then, running a total track length of 18.83 km, of which 16.65 km are passenger track.
 The 1 is the only line in the network that is fully underground except for some surface track in Observatorio used for maintenance.

 As of 2020, an extension of Line 12 is under construction, this stretch will connect Line 12 with Line 1 at the Observatorio station.

 Authorities warned on 10 August 2020 that Line 1 is in danger of a major fire due to an aging electrical system that is in need of major improvements.
 Lines 1, 2, and 3 report an average of 2.5 electrical failures daily.
-As a result, the line will undergo renovations that require its closure.
-The first closure will be from Pantitlán to Salto de Agua stations starting on 11 July 2022 and concluding in March 2023.
-The second closure will be from Balderas to Observatorio stations and will conclude in August 2023.
+As a result, the line started undergo renovations that require its closure.
+The first closure was from Pantitlán to Salto de Agua stations starting on 11 July 2022 and it was expected to conclude in March 2023.
+The second closure was expected to start in March 2023 from Balderas to Observatorio stations and was expected to conclude in August 2023.
 During both periods, all railway elements will be replaced with modern material, the wiring will be replaced, damage due to leaks and cracks will be repaired, stations that are not yet modernized will be updated, and accessibility will be added to stations that lack it.